tezos-commons/baseDAO/docs/building.md

   | MyCustomEpDummy of unit
 ```

-After this, you can implement the handlers for this entrypoints by modifying the `custom_ep` function
-that is included in the template.
+#### Building the variant

-Then you can build this DAO variant by using the make command:
+After defining implementation.mligo and storage.mligo files for your variant, you can build it by using the make command:

 ```
-export VARIANT=acme && make baseDAO
+make out/acmeDAO.tz
 ```

 ## Generating a contract metadata